 Students may complete a research paper of publishable quality in the field of trial advocacy or litigation or draft a new course proposal with supporting materials, for up to three credits of independent study.
 The LL.M. optional writing projects must be pre-approved by the student's LL.M. advisor.
 Students will receive a letter grade for these independent study credits.

-As with all independent studies, it is the responsibility of the LL.M. student to secure a faculty advisor to supervise these writing credits.
+As with all independent studies, it is the responsibility of the LL.M. student to secure a faculty advisor to supervise these writing credits before registering for the course.
 The LL.M. advisor will consult with the faculty advisor on a recommended set of drafting criteria that the LL.M. student must follow.
 Students must provide the faculty advisor with a statement describing the student's prior training and participation in legal research and writing projects and/or related courses to assist the faculty advisor in tailoring the supervision of the student.